 Many real world problems have an on-line component, some decisions that have to be made immediately, before all related data is available.
 An example of an on-line problem is the seat reservation problem, where, as with the IC trains in Denmark, a given train has a fixed number of seats and passengers can make seat reservations before their trip and be given seat numbers immediately.
 In contrast, if the problem were "off-line", the seat reservation system could wait until it had all reservation requests before assigning any seats.
 The on-line property limits how well a system can perform in optimizing for its objective (maximizing the number of passengers able to buy tickets, for example).
 However, it may be possible for a system to perform quite well, even if the problem is on-line, as long as the correct on-line algorithm (method of solving the on-line problem) is used.
 The study of on-line algorithms is aimed at designing and analyzing on-line algorithms.

-Other on-line problems the group has studied include the seat reservation problem, the TCP acknowledgement problem, and partitioning large BLAST jobs for processing on Grid processors which arrive on-line.
+Some on-line problems the group has studied include the seat reservation problem, bin packing, paging, the TCP acknowledgement problem, graph coloring, and various scheduling problems, including partitioning large BLAST jobs for processing on Grid processors arriving on-line.

-The group has contacts with many other institutions, including University of Haifa, Max Planck Institute für Informatik, University of Bergen, University of California - Irvine, and University of Toronto.
+The group has strong contacts with many other institutions, including ETH, University of Haifa, University of Bergen, University of California - Irvine, University of Toronto, University of Leicester, and University of Waterloo.